chuck1/bluetooth_audio_source/README.md

 The 741 is an old design and is designed to be used with a much larger source voltage, something like +/- 12 or 18 V.
 They suggested getting a modern rail-to-rail op amp (possibly CMOS) with approapriate source voltage.

+### 2021-03-11

+Hookup up KA386.
+Getting gain of 20 as advertised.
+Only getting output range of about 300 analog read.

+Tried increasing gain to 200, no luck.
+Might have destroyed capacitor.
+Try another capacitor oriented properly and try a connecting bypass pin to group with capacitor.